imsayari404/presto/presto-docs/src/main/sphinx/develop/presto-authenticator.rst

 Custom Presto Authenticator
 ===========================

-Presto supports authentication via a custom presto authenticator that validates the request and creates a principal.
+Presto supports authentication through a custom Presto authenticator that validates the request and creates a principal.

 Implementation
 --------------

+``PrestoAuthenticatorFactory`` creates a
-``PrestoAuthenticatorFactory`` is responsible for creating a ``PrestoAuthenticator`` instance.
+``PrestoAuthenticator`` instance.
 It also defines the name of this authenticator which is used by the administrator in a Presto configuration.